Satisfactory Academic Progress (SAP) Policy

 Note: Financial aid appeals are not the same as academic appeals.

-Add the following after the button: The Satisfactory Academic Progress Appeal form is located in your myLSU account under financial services > financial aid > SAP status.
+The Satisfactory Academic Progress Appeal form is located in your myLSU account under financial services > financial aid > SAP status.
 The appeal, personal statement, and documentation will be submitted in myLSU.

 If an appeal is denied or is not submitted, in order to regain financial aid eligibility, the student must meet the minimum SAP standards when SAP is evaluated at the end of the next semester or term in which the student is enrolled.